Long Live Walter Jameson: Makeup effects

-The scenes of Walter Jameson's aging was performed by using an old movie-making trick.
+The scenes of Walter Jameson's aging were performed by using an old movie-making trick.
 Age lines were drawn on actor Kevin McCarthy's face in red make-up.
 During the beginning of the scene, red lighting was used, bathing the scene in red and hiding the age lines.
 As the scene progressed, the red lights were turned down and green lights were brought up.
 Under the green lights, the red age lines were prominent.
 The lighting changes were unseen by the audience because it was filmed in black-and-white.
 A subsequent episode, "Queen of the Nile", used a similar effect.

 Home media

 For the DVD release Kevin McCarthy returned to record an audio commentary for the episode, revealing that he never met Rod Serling and that, aside from Invasion of the Body Snatchers, his appearance in this episode generated the most fan mail he ever received.